Entanglement spreading and emergent locality in Brownian SYK chains: Mutual Information in Brownian SYK chain

+The coefficient of the diffusion term in the above differential equation is negative.
+To get the equation in the conventional form, we replace the $y_u(t)$ with $\chi_u(T-t)$.
+Then $\chi_u(t)$ satisfies the following equation

-This equation is an example of a more general class of equations known as the Fisher-Kolmogorov-Petrovksii-Piskunov (FKPP) equation \cite{Fisher, KPP}.
-We explain some features of it's solutions in appendix \ref{sec:FKPP}.
+with the following boundary conditions at $T- t = 0$: We will now explain some qualitative features of the solution.
+For this purpose, it is convenient to take the continuum limit of the differential equation where it takes the following form: This equation is an example of a more general class of equations known as the Fisher-Kolmogorov-Petrovksii-Piskunov (FKPP) equation \cite{Fisher, KPP} (see appendix \ref{sec:FKPP} for a brief discussion).
+The non-linear term in the differential equation has a stable fixed point at $\chi = 0$ and an unstable fixed point at $\chi =1$.
 Note that when $J=0$, this equation reduces to the ordinary diffusion equation, and the solution has no sharp features (see the right panel of figure \ref{fig:fkpp}).
-Remarkably, when $J \neq 0$ and for step-function boundary conditions, it was shown in \cite{Fisher, KPP} that $y_u(t)$ approaches a domain wall/traveling wave solution as $T - t$ increases.
-On a chain, the thickness of the domain and the velocity of the traveling wave has a non-trivial dependence on the ratio of the couplings $J/\jt$.
-To find the velocity of the traveling wave, it is sufficient to analyze the equation near the unstable fixed point $y_u =1.$ \footnote{$y_u =1$ is an unstable fixed point under backward time evolution.} The equation takes the form:
+Remarkably, when $J \neq 0$ and for step-function boundary conditions, it was shown in \cite{Fisher, KPP} that $\chi_u(t)$ approaches a domain wall/traveling wave solution as $ t$ increases (see the left panel of figure \ref{fig:fkpp}).
+To find the velocity of the traveling wave, it is sufficient to analyze the equation near the unstable fixed point $\chi =1.$ The equation takes the form: The solution of the linearized equation with the boundary conditions in equation \eqref{eq:bc_fkpp} has a front that moves with the velocity $v_B = \sqrt{\frac{\tilde{J}_cJ_c (q-2) }{2^{q-4}}}$, towards the domain with the unstable fixed point i.e. region $B$.
+The spatial width of the front scales as $\sqrt{\frac{\tilde{J}_c}{J_c}}$.